 About the Author:

-Leigh Ann Bryant has been married to her best friend, Lonnie, for thirteen years.
-Together they share a son, Joseph, who is a competitive gymnast and homeschooled sixth grader.
-Her baby in the story, Vincent, is now a man of twenty enjoying the freedoms of college life, yet continuing to love and support his mother.
+Leigh Ann Bryant has been married to her best friend, Lonnie, for fifteen years.
+Together they share a son, Joseph, an eighth-grader who competes on his school gymnastics team.
+Her baby in the story, Vincent, is now a man of twenty-two living in Colorado yet continuing to love and support his mother.
 Leigh Ann also has a grown stepson, Bailey—a coach and teacher.
-He and his wife, Lacey, have three daughters.
+He and his wife, Lacey, have four daughters.

 Leigh Ann is a compassionate full time acute dialysis RN, an avid cheerleader for her gymnast son, and an insatiable reader and writer.
 Completely devoted to her family, she cherishes the time they spend together, whether it’s celebrating special times, world travel, or playing board games.
 She serves in many areas at her home church in Fort Worth, Texas, with her main focus being the youth and missions.